heyyy-sebastian/switch-n-play/readme.md

 The current site is [www.switchnplay.com]

 The goal of this redesign is to make a cleaner, mobile-friendly version of the site.
+Strategically, the end goal(s) would be for traffic to the site to result in an increase in show attendance, and a straight-forward way to contact the group for press coverage and/or performer connections/networking.

+I didn't use a framework for the front-end functionality, which I now deeply regret because making it responsive was pretty labor-intensive, but I did learn a lot about media queries and the overall the load time of the site is great.
+I decided not to use a framework mainly because it seemed a little heavy-handed for a site that was only 6 pages total.
+So overall it was a good learning experience, though I don't know if I'd try to build something like this from scratch again.

 ##Reference tutorials & Plugins used:
 1. Slick Img Carousel: [http://kenwheeler.github.io/slick/]